-During the teaching and learning activity, students learn to practice critical thinking according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice critical thinking according to one of the following levels:

-Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Identify different viewpoints, describe the differences between them and position themselves in relation to them.
-Engage with different viewpoints and examine their respective strengths and weaknesses and provide a reasoned argument for their own position.
-Compare and contrast different viewpoints and critically examine the evidence in their support as well as the underlying assumptions informing them before arriving at their own position.
-Focus on explaining and finding support for an initial (plausible) way of formulating and solving a given problem.
-Consider alternative ways of solving a critical problem.
-Consider several ways of formulating and answering a given problem.
+Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Viewpoints are taken as mostly facts with little questioning Viewpoints are subject to questioning.
+Viewpoints are questioned thoroughly.
+Show the willingness to go beyond one's initial way to formulate and answer the problem.
+Consider some other way to formulate and answer the problem.
+Consider several ways of formulating and answering a problem.
 Do not clearly identify the assumptions of the examined theories or practices or their strengths and weaknesses.
 Show a clear understanding of the strength and limitations of the chosen and the alternative positions.
 Show an openness to the ideas, critiques or feedback of others when relevant.
+Challenge one common position or idea about the problem.
+Challenge several common positions or ideas about the problem.
+0

-Draw a conclusion logically tied to information.
+Conclusion is logically tied to information.
 Some related outcomes are identified clearly.
-Draw a conclusion logically tied to a range of information, including opposing viewpoints; related outcomes are identified clearly.
-Draw a conclusion and related outcomes logically and to place evidence and perspectives discussed in priority order.
+Conclusion is logically tied to a range of information, including opposing viewpoints; related outcomes are identified clearly.
+Conclusion and related outcomes are logical and reflect student's informed evaluation and ability to place evidence and perspectives discussed in priority order. --- -- ---